azaleacolburn/sonder/README.md

 Any of these will immediantly result in raw pointers being used, although at the moment, they panic

 > [!NOTE]
-> Self-referencing structs (when one field is a value and another is a reference to that value) _are_ allowed
-> However, the oroboros crate is required for these, requiring an extra step during transpilation
-> And additional analysis on structs
-> (Not supported yet)
+> Self-referencing structs are not supported at this moment.

 ### How to handle usage overlaps on the same line (see above as well)